Dr Robert Macfarlane

 I have been a Fellow of Emmanuel College since 2002.
 At the time of my appointment, I was midway through a PhD in Victorian literature at the Faculty of English, here in Cambridge.
 But I was also – in spare hours and dark corners – writing a book about our imaginative reactions to mountains and high places.
 ‘To me, high mountains are a feeling’, Byron had remarked, and I wanted to trace the cultural origins of that ‘feeling’ in the eighteenth century, and to map some of its subsequent expressions in literature, art and individual lives.
 That book was published in 2003 as Mountains of the Mind, and it began what I now know will be my lifelong fascination with the interrelations of landscape, culture, memory and imagination.
 I am interested, you could say, not only in what we make of places, but also in what places make of us.

-I went on to write a second book about differing ideas of ‘wildness’ and ‘wilderness’ (The Wild Places, 2007); and a third about walking as a means of knowing (The Old Ways, 2012).
-I am at present working on a book called Underland, about the cultures of subterranean spaces, and another called Landmarks, which explores how we use – and lose – language relating to specific aspects of landscape and nature.
-It currently involves me in collecting and collating astonishingly precise examples of place-lexis, such as the Hebridean Gaelic phrase ‘Rionnach maoim’, for instance, translatable as ‘the shadows cast on [the Lewis] moorland by cumulus clouds moving across the sky on a bright and windy day’, or the Exmoor dialect word ‘zwurr’, meaning ‘the whirring sound made when a covey of partridges takes flight’.
+I went on to write a second book about differing ideas of ‘wildness’ and ‘wilderness’ (The Wild Places, 2007); and a third about walking as a means of knowing (The Old Ways, 2012), and a fourth called Landmarks (2015), which explores how cultures use – and lose – language relating to specific aspects of landscape and nature.
 I am fortunate in that my research brings me into exciting collaboration and contact with numerous other disciplines – including geography, architecture, archaeology, anthropology and zoology – as well as artists, photographers, film-makers, musicians and professional conservationists.
-In 2016 I was appointed to a Readership in Literature and the Geohumanities.
+In 2016 I was appointed to a Readership in Literature and the Environmental Humanities.

-My main field of research might therefore be summarised as ‘cultural environmentalism’, which has emerged over the past decade as one of the most lively interdisciplinary research fields in the humanities.
-Broadly put, I am concerned with questions of how literary narratives, forms and metaphors might shape (and have been thought to shape) ecological awareness, environmental activism and individual ‘place-consciousness’.
+My main field of research might therefore be summarised as ‘cultural environmentalism’ or 'the environmental humanities', which has emerged over the past decade as one of the most lively interdisciplinary research areas in the humanities.
+Broadly put, I am concerned with questions of how narratives, forms and metaphors might shape (and have been thought to shape) ecological awareness, environmental activism and individual ‘place-consciousness’.
 Such questions have become – in the context of climate change, species loss, and specific crises such as Deepwater Horizon – pressingly urgent.
 Were I to represent my interests as a word-cloud, I guess it might look like this:

-I love teaching, and over a decade on from my appointment it still feels like a privilege to be able to sit down with brilliant young people, and discuss books, ideas and language.
-As a Director of Studies, I also hugely value coming to know Emmanuel English undergraduates during their time at the College, and maintaining friendships with them after they have left.
-I enjoy all forms of teaching, from College ‘pract crit’ (practical criticism) supervisions with new first year students, through specialist final-year seminars for the ‘Contemporary Literature’ option, to big-group Faculty lectures on set texts such as Thoreau’s Walden, or Cormac McCarthy’s The Road.
-Recent PhD students have worked with me on subjects including American post-war fiction, ‘counterfeit culture’, modernist travel writing, the ethics of style, and the literature of Robert Scott’s Terra Nova expedition to Antarctica, 1910–1913.
+I love teaching, and more than fifteen years on from my appointment it still feels like an immense privilege to be able to sit down with brilliant young (or mostly young) people, and discuss books, ideas, politics and language.
+I learn so much from my students; the acknowledgements to my books carry many of their names, in recognition of the fact that teaching is, or should be, a two-way process of learning and illumination.
+I enjoy all forms of teaching, from College ‘pract crit’ (practical criticism) supervisions with new first-year students, through specialist final-year seminars for the ‘Contemporary Literature’ option, to big-group Faculty lectures on set texts such as Thoreau’s Walden, or Cormac McCarthy’s The Road.
+I have supervised PhD students on subjects including pollution, toxicity and 'persistent matter' in British post-war culture; American twentieth-century fiction and 'hyperspace', ‘counterfeit culture’, modernist travel writing, the ethics of style, and the literature of Robert Scott’s Terra Nova expedition to Antarctica, 1910–1913.

 The study of the rich inter-relations of literature and landscape is what unites my research, writing, teaching.
 I began my academic career, however, as a Victorianist – for I did manage to finish that PhD I was working on at the time of my appointment to Emmanuel (it was later published as Original Copy: Plagiarism and Originality in Nineteenth-Century Literature (Oxford University Press, 2007)).
 That training provided me with an expertise in Victorian culture that has since proved valuable for my writing on modern cultures of mountaineering, pilgrimage, exploration and wayfaring.
 It has also informed the work I have done in recovering the partly ‘lost’ tradition of British nature/topographic/travel writing from the later-nineteenth and twentieth centuries, and so broadening the canon of British prose non-fiction from these periods.
 Writers whose work I have championed in the form of radio and television programmes, essays, introductions and re-issues, include Nan Shepherd (The Living Mountain, 1977), JA Baker (The Peregrine, 1967), Jacquetta Hawkes (A Land, 1951), and Richard Jefferies (Nature Near London, 1883)